arangodb/docs/oasis/deployments.md

 2. On the **Overview** tab, click the **Edit** button with an ellipsis (`…`) icon.
 If you see a pencil icon and no menu opens, then you are either on the free-to-try or professional tier, or the selected deployment is not eligible.
-   The private network option in only available on the enterprise tier, for OneShard and Sharded deployments running on Azure.
+   The private network option is only available on the enterprise tier, for OneShard and Sharded deployments running on Azure.
 3. Click **Change to private network** in the menu
    ![Oasis Deployment Private Network Menu](images/oasis-deployment-private-network-menu.png)